 CLMs move contracts through their lifecycle: intake, routing, negotiation, execution, storage, and obligation tracking.
 AI is a capability layer on top of a workflow product.
 In-house teams that run a CLM typically also run a legal AI platform, because the two solve different problems.
 CLM moves the paper.
 Legal AI does the lawyer's analysis, redlining, research, and cross-domain work.

-General-purpose AI.
 Claude for Work, ChatGPT Business, and Microsoft 365 Copilot are horizontal platforms with legal use cases.
 Useful for non-confidential first drafts and brainstorming.
 None replaces a legal AI platform on confidentiality, citation discipline, or the legal system prompt that does most of the quality work on a purpose-built platform.
+In May 2026, Anthropic launched Claude for Legal, an open-source plugin suite for legal workflows, but it runs on the same general-purpose models and leaves the privilege and citation questions to the deploying team.
+In GC AI's In-House Legal Bench (May 2026), Claude (Opus 4.7) passed 68.4% of in-house tasks, the lowest of the major models tested.

 Other platforms that surface in AI contract review searches include LegalSifter, Legartis, LexCheck, Icertis, Definely, and Robin AI.
 Each serves slices of the market, from high-volume enterprise clause extraction to human-in-the-loop managed review.
 Evisort, a former standalone AI contract review product, was acquired by Workday in 2024 and absorbed into that platform.

-Acquired and absorbed.
-LawGeex pioneered AI contract review and still surfaces in search results, but it no longer operates as a standalone product.
-Robin AI absorbed its enterprise contracts in February 2023, and LegalSifter picked up a strategic group of clients that September.
-Evisort followed a similar path, getting acquired by Workday in 2024 and folded into that platform.
-In-house teams evaluating AI contract review in 2026 should focus on platforms that are actively developed and marketed.
+A note on LawGeex: LawGeex was an early pioneer in AI contract review.
+It no longer operates as a standalone product.
+Robin AI acquired LawGeex's enterprise contracts in February 2023, and LegalSifter acquired a strategic group of LawGeex enterprise clients in September 2023.
+The LawGeex brand still has residual search traffic, but in-house teams evaluating AI contract review in 2026 should focus on platforms that are actively developed and marketed.

 How to Evaluate AI Contract Review Software